 COVID-19 outbreak in homeless community has pushed services to the brink: advocates

-A COVID-19 outbreak among Montreal's homeless has grown so severe that services are either temporarily closed or at capacity, according to advocates.
+A COVID-19 outbreak among homeless people in Montreal has grown so severe that services are either temporarily closed or at capacity, according to advocates.

 Native Women's Shelter executive director Nakuset, who also leads the Resilience Montreal organization, said that without imminent government help, the city's shelters will be forced to close.